RealityBending/IllusionGameReliability/README.md

 ### Sampling plan

 Although the Bayesian analysis approach moves the focus away from null-hypothesis testing and towards evidence quantification (for instance, by means of Bayes factors), a frequentist power-analysis was run nonetheless (https://sample-size.net/correlation-sample-size/).
-Based on the average correlation reported by [Makowski et al. (*under review*)], with α = .05, β = .2, r = .17, it suggested a minimum target sample of 240 participants.
-To account for the outliers, drop-outs and attrition rate (participants that did not participate in session 2), we aim at recruiting 400 participants.
+Using α = .05, β = .2 and the average correlation reported by [Makowski et al. (*under review*)] of r = .17, the suggested minimum target sample size was 240 participants.
+To account for potential outliers, drop-outs and attrition rate (participants that did not participate in session 2), we aim at recruiting 400 participants.

 ### Analysis Plan